Help, my Instagram account has been cloned!

 - Post about it.
 The Clone is working on the fact that everything is taken at face value without being looked into too deeply.
 The more coverage your account gets and reports on the fake account the more likely it gets pulled down or deleted by the Scammer.
 Take the profile picture the account is using and post it to your Instagram account with a warning (I've done an example below) then share the post in stories.
 Don't worry about the look of your Instagram grid for now this post can be deleted later when the Clone account comes down.
-Ask your followers to report the account giving it's Instagram handle, this is all about boosting your signal and getting the page down as quick as possible.
+Ask your followers to report the account giving its Instagram handle, this is all about boosting your signal and getting the page down as quickly as possible.

 Finally, remember to thank everyone.

 Scammers will try to use your followers against you, and the bigger the following you have the more likely this is to happen.
 Take time to thank everyone for their support, send messages back to anyone who alerted you to the Clone, and let people know it's been resolved.
 It's a horrible situation to be in but you can use it to build on your community and make it more connected and stronger.